Dental plaque: Periodontitis

-Diseases linked to periodontitis
+Diseases linked to periodontitis and gum disease

 Accumulated bacteria, due to the onset of periodontitis from dental plaque, may gain access to distant sites in the body through the circulatory and respiratory system, potentially contributing to various systematic diseases and conditions.
-Due to the infectious nature of bacteria hosted within the oral cavity, bacteria produced cavity can spread within the system of the human body and causes adverse health conditions.
+Due to the infectious nature of bacteria hosted within the oral cavity, bacteria produced cavity can spread within the system of the human body and cause adverse health conditions.
 Bacteria access comes from the ulcerated epithelium of the periodontal pocket that results from accumulation of infection within the gingiva.
 Conditions and diseases can include: